baywet/csharp-rest-api-client-keystone/src/Benchmarks/Deserialization/README.md

 - MUST NOT use intermediate strings during deserialization.
 - MUST NOT use newtonsoft JSON, favor System.Text.Json.
 - SHOULD provide type info.
+- MUST use a static reference to JsonSerializerOptions.

 ## Results